nexmo-community/contact-center-server-node/CONTRIBUTING.md

 ### How Do I Submit A (Good) Enhancement Suggestion?

-Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create an issue and provide the following information by filling in [the template](https://github.com/nexmo-community/contact-center-server-node/blob/master/.github/ISSUE_TEMPLATE/feature_request.md).
+Enhancement suggestions are tracked as [GitHub issues][githubissues].
+Create an issue and provide the following information by filling in [the template][featurerequest].

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
-Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
+Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks][githubcodeblocks].
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **Explain why this enhancement would be useful** to most users.